Arena Stage

 Arena Stage is a not-for-profit regional theater based in Southwest, Washington, D.C.
-Established in 1950, it was the first racially integrated theater in Washington, D.C. and its founders helped start the U.S. regional theater movement.
-It is located at a theater complex called the Mead Center for American Theater.
-The theater's Artistic Director is Molly Smith and the Executive Producer is Edgar Dobie.
+Established in 1950, it was the first racially integrated theater in Washington, D.C., and its founders helped start the U.S. regional theater movement.
+It has three stages.

+The current Artistic Director is Hana S. Sharif.
 It is the largest company in the country dedicated to American plays and playwrights.
 Arena Stage commissions and develops new plays through its Power Plays initiative.
-The company now serves an annual audience of more than 300,000.
+The company serves an annual audience of more than 300,000.
 Its productions have received numerous local and national awards, including the Tony Award for best regional theater and over 600 Helen Hayes Awards.

 History

 Founding, location, and theaters

-The theatre company was founded in Washington, D.C. in 1950 by Zelda and Thomas Fichandler and Edward Mangum.
+The company was founded in Washington, D.C., in 1950 by Zelda and Thomas Fichandler and Edward Mangum.
 Its first home was the Hippodrome Theatre, a former movie house.
 In 1956, the company moved into the gymnasium of the old Heurich Brewery in Foggy Bottom; the theater was nicknamed "The Old Vat."
-The brewery was demolished in 1961 to make way for the approaches to the Theodore Roosevelt Bridge and the Kennedy Center.

-In 1960, the company moved into its current complex on Sixth St, which was built for them by Chicago architect Harry Weese.
-He also designed the Arena’s Kreeger Theater, which opened in 1970.
+In 1960, the company moved into its current complex on Sixth Street, which was designed for them by Chicago architect Harry Weese.
+He also designed the Arena's Kreeger Theater, which opened in 1970.
 In 1966, Robert Alexander joined the company and created the Living Stage as a social outreach improvisational theater.
+From 2008 to 2010, the complex was renovated and a third theatre was added, together with a variety of support spaces.
+The new complex, with the theatres under a glass skin, was named as the Mead Center for American Theater.
+Its outdoor terrace overlooks the Southwest Waterfront.